• About Us

 The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

+We are passionate about preserving, maintaining and protecting our heritage 1875 Church building and graveyard as an historic district amenity for our community.
 Many of us have 5 or 6 generations of family buried in the graveyard, and looked after this building and graveyard for 150 years.
+Most of us are related in some way.

 Left to Right: Darren Midgley, Angela Laurenson, Stuart Ogilvie, Jason Midgley, Cameron Brewer MP, Kohl Midgley.
 Absent: Leanne Midgley.